LittleKidogo/software-apprentice-syllabus/systems_software_engineer/README.md

 1. Complete the code examples in the programming book
 2. Work in branches and in a git repository
 3. Use issues to document and plan your work
-4. Use pull requests to introduce Changes
+4. Use pull requests to introduce changes

 ## WEEK 4